Food, Agriculture & Beverage

 Currently a common EU VAT system applies to both Ireland and the UK.
 Businesses that transport goods into the UK are required to account for VAT in their bi-monthly UK VAT return.
 This is either the supplier or customer depending on who holds title to the goods entering the UK.
 Most business will be entitled to recover that VAT in full through the same VAT return and, accordingly, the VAT accounting is neutral and essentially a form filling exercise.

-However, as most food products are subject to the zero rate of VAT, many products emanating from the food and beverage industry should therefore be subject to a zero rate of Import VAT.
-Nonetheless, many food products will be subject to the standard rate of Import VAT.
-For example, the VAT rate applicable to tea, bread, fruit and vegetables sold in the UK is zero, while the sale of alcoholic drinks, confectionery, crisps and savoury snacks, hot food, sports drinks, hot takeaways, ice cream, soft drinks and mineral water are all subject to the standard rate 20% rate in the UK.
+However, as many food products are subject to the zero rate of VAT, many products emanating from the food and beverage industry should be subject to a zero rate of Import VAT.
+Nonetheless, certain food products will be subject to the standard rate of Import VAT.
+For example, the VAT rate applicable to tea, bread, fruit and vegetables sold in the UK is zero, while the sale of alcoholic drinks, confectionery, crisps, sports drinks and ice cream are all subject to the standard rate 20% rate in the UK.
+It is worth noting that the UK has also introduced a reduced VAT rate of 5% on some hot foods and takeaways which is expected to last until January 2021.

-The value of the goods for the purpose of calculating the amount of VAT payable at import is their value for customs purposes, increased by the amount of any duty or other tax (but not including VAT).
+The value of the goods for the purpose of calculating the amount of VAT payable at import is their value for customs purposes, increased by the amount of any duty or other tax, and certain insurance and transportation costs (but not including VAT).

 Irish Government Brexit proofing